mitgedanken/ProductIdViewer/README.md

 # ProductIdViewer
-Shows Windows' Product ID (Serial nummber) and copy it to clipboard.
+Shows Windows' Product ID (Serial number) and copy it to clipboard.